rust-lang-ja/book-ja/src/ch02-00-guessing-game-tutorial.md

 [parse]: https://doc.rust-lang.org/std/primitive.str.html#method.parse

 <!--
-into numbers and so can easily cause errors.
+The `parse` method will only work on characters that can logically be converted into numbers and so can easily cause errors.
 If, for example, the string contained `A👍%`, there would be no way to convert that to a number.
 Because it might fail, the `parse` method returns a `Result` type, much as the `read_line`